 Established in 1987, Ed and Carol Stoudt started the Stoudts Brewing Company in Adamstown, PA.
 Visitors to the brewery can enjoy a glass of Stoudts beer at the Black Angus Steakhouse which has been open for half a century.
 Some of Stoudts varieties of beer include a Munich style pale lager, a pale ale, and a scarlet lady ale.
 They have seasonal brews and heavier beers including a Belgian Abbey style ale, a double IPA, and a British-style stout.
 If you are not around Pennsylvania, Stoudt’s beer can be found in 10 other states.

-Known for their high alcohol content beers and their unique aging of beer in wooden barrels is the Weyerbacher Brewing Company located in Easton, PA.
+Known for its high alcohol content beers and their unique aging of beer in wooden barrels is the Weyerbacher Brewing Company located in Easton, PA.
 Since 1995, Weyerbacher has been producing beers like their Blithering Idiot, Merry Monks, the Double Simcoe IPA, and the Tarte Nouveau.
 Their seasonal beers include a Sunday Morning Stout brewed with coffee, Wit, Autumnfest and a Winter Ale.
-When visiting the brewery, visitors can purchase beer by the singles, 4 or 6 pack or even in growlers.
+When visiting the brewery, visitors can purchase beer by the singles, four or six pack or even in growlers.
 Find out what is on tap before you visit by checking their website for more information.

 When you are staying with us here at The Settlers Inn, we’ve got local Pennsylvania brews right here on the property in our award-winning restaurant.
-To purchase beers while visiting Hawley, Mill Market in the Hawley Silk Mill sells local beers by the 6-pack or fill up a growler.
-The next time you’re looking to try a new brew, beers made in Pennsylvania are sure to delight your tastebuds.
+To purchase beer while visiting Hawley, Cocoon Coffee House and Bakery sells local beer by the six-pack.
+The next time you’re looking to try a new brew, beers made in Pennsylvania are sure to delight your taste buds.

 Photo courtesy of Lynn F